adc17/CV/README.md

 I am a former Editor and Copywriter enrolled at Makers Academy, which is among the most selective dev bootcamps in the world.
 After graduating from Oxford University, I moved to Quebec and picked up French—now I have decided to learn the most important language of the 21st century!

 I value pair programming, best practices, and continued chances to upskill.
-I am motivated by coding's endless scope for self-improvement, and by the chance it offers to work collaboratively.
+I am motivated by coding's endless scope for self-improvement, and by the chances it offers to work collaboratively.
 I also take my Quebec integration seriously—I'm keen to find work at a francophone company where I can elevate my French from fluency to full bilingualism.

 ## Skills